 In Quest of Beauty

-The exhibition explored the theme of beauty, the core principle underlying Mucha’s artistic approach.
-The show featured drawings, paintings, posters, photographs and jewellery.
-The exhibition consisted of three sections, Women – Icons and Muses, Le Style Mucha, and Beauty – The Power of Inspiration.
-It was a great show to attend, as round every corner I found a classic image that I recognised.
+The exhibition explored the theme of beauty, the core principle underlying Mucha’s artistic approach, and featured drawings, paintings, posters and photographs.
+It consisted of three sections, Women – Icons and Muses, Le Style Mucha, and Beauty – The Power of Inspiration.
+It was a great exhibition to attend, as around every corner I found a classic image that I recognised.

-I was particularly pleased to see one of my favourites, ‘Job’.
-An advert created in 1898 for a brand of cigarette papers, yet the advertising concept is extremely modern.
-Rather than focussing on an image of the product, it portrays the pleasure of what is being advertised.
+I was particularly pleased to see one of my favourites, ‘Job’, an advert created in 1898 for a brand of cigarette papers.
+Considering when it was created the advert is quite a modern concept: rather than focussing on an image of the product, it portrays the pleasure of what is being advertised.

 It’s a very elegant design with the woman’s hair flowing from top to bottom and a line of smoke zig-zagging throughout the background.
 It is surrounded by a lovely elegant mosaic and the light which shines from the centre is very eye-catching.